artecs-group/RVfpga-sim-addons/RVfpga_Microcredential_25-26/Module3/README.md

-# Module 3 - VeeR EH1 and EL2 microarchitecture
+# Module 3 - VeeR EH1 microarchitecture

 ## General Contents

-In this module, students will explore the internal microarchitecture of the VeeR EH1 (and EL2 in less detail) RISC-V processor.
+In this module, students will explore the internal microarchitecture of the VeeR EH1 RISC-V processor.
 The activities focus on understanding pipelined execution, superscalar architectures, performance evaluation, and memory hierarchy concepts.

 Students will analyze instruction execution using RVfpga visualization and tracing tools, evaluate processor performance through hardware counters and benchmarks, and study how architectural features such as branch prediction, caches, and custom instructions affect performance.
 The module also includes practical exercises extending the processor with floating-point hardware support and comparing hardware versus software execution of floating-point algorithms.